davisli1/vancouvercondo/README.md

 This is my project for looking at Real Estate Data in Vancouver

-Purpose: I wanted to invest in a condo in Vancouver, so I want to create a Machine Learning model to help me price properties
+Purpose: I want to invest in a condo in Vancouver, so I want to create a Machine Learning model to help me price properties

 Process
 1. Parse Data from Website